grype/Ethel/doc/scripting.md

      post.
 ```

 The first couple of statements simply setup the “file” portion of the payload we’ll be posting.
-The last statement creates a `WSPluggableEndpoint` instance via `client / #gists`, and adds appropriate POST “data”. `WSPluggableEndpoint` treats data as a dictionary of values.
+The last statement creates a `WSPluggableEndpoint` instance via `client / #gists`, and adds appropriate POST “data”. `WSPluggableEndpoint` provides several methods to manage data, kept internally in a Dictionary.
 When the endpoint is executed, the data is transformed to HTTP request parameters.
 If the request method is GET - this data is added as query attributes; in all other cases - it’s added as content, or body of the request.
 When we instantiated `WSClient`, we did so via the `#jsonWithUrl:` method, which sets up the client with an `#httpConfiguration` block that transforms this data to a JSON string.

 Lastly, `WSPluggableEndpoint` supports enumeration via `#enumerationBlock`.
 Let’s see how this works: